 Finding the right card game to play online with friends can be surprisingly tricky.
 Too many apps require account sign-ups, push paid currency, or only offer one game.
-Tricksy solves all of that — five classic card games, free, no sign-up required, play instantly in your browser or on Android.
+Tricksy solves all of that — seven classic card games, free, no sign-up required, play instantly in your browser or on Android.

 Donkey is deceptively simple: play your cards before everyone else, or you're the Donkey.
 What makes it special is the "cut" mechanic — if you don't have the lead suit, you play any card and the player holding the highest lead-suit card must pick up everything.
 This creates a wonderful dynamic where high cards (Aces, Kings) become liabilities, not assets.